 And using grass fed meats over factory farmed will give you the best nutrition.

-And I prefer using animal fats like tallow or ghee instead of vegetable oils to pan fry at high temperatures.
+I prefer using animal fats like tallow or ghee instead of vegetable oils to pan fry at high temperatures.
 These saturated fats have high smoke points and are safer than almost all vegetable oils.

-Also, I prefer to use a cast iron skillet or heavy ceramic skillet to pan fry or pan sear my steaks.
+And I prefer to use a cast iron skillet or heavy ceramic skillet to pan fry or pan sear my steaks.
 And a good stainless steel pan works just as well.

 Be very cautious about using Teflon based frying pans.
 Teflon contains harmful chemicals which can off-gas during the cooking process - especially when using high heat.